NIEM/NIEM.github.io/reference/concepts/namespace/index.md

 {: .note}
 > Release schemas must follow the reference rules, but locally-defined namespaces (like extension schemas) may choose which rule set to target.

+See the section about the [Conformance Targets Attribute Specification](../../specifications/conformance-targets/) for more information.